apkiys/SET09803-DevOps-Global-Online/labs/lab06/README.md

 ![IntelliJ Package Coverage](img/intellij-package-coverage.png)

-It details the percentage of classes, methods and lines covered by tests.  **Double-click `com.napier.sem`** to open a per-class view:
+It details the percentage of classes, methods and lines covered by tests.  **Double-click `com.napier.devops`** to open a per-class view:

 ![IntelliJ Class Coverage](img/intellij-class-coverage.png)